Discovering Colorado's Prehistoric Past

 what exactly are those donations funding?

 The Museum at Dinosaur Junction is made possible by the generous donations provided by the community, residents, and businesses of Edwards, Eagle County, and the State of Colorado and from generous people across the U.S. from coast to coast.
-We proudly look forward to sharing our progress in the museum build and, as we source and create installations and exhibits representing local Colorado and the state as a whole, will be updating the growth of our endeavor for all to join in the journey!
+As we source and create installations and exhibits representing local Colorado and the state as a whole, we will be updating the growth of our endeavor for all to join in the journey!

 In addition to Edwards’ new prehistoric experience, the projects below are examples of the ongoing research and discovery the museum is providing to the science of paleontology and history of Colorado.
-With your continued support, we will be able to continue this important and exciting work while also striving to create this new and wonderful museum.
+With your continued support, we will be able to continue this important and exciting work while also supporting this new and wonderful museum.